 Attacks do not have to be built from scratch.
 Often an attack can be built as a simple modification of another attack.
-Many components of the attacks and analyses inside CAT are already provided as general-purpose subroutines, such as sorting to build a sorting circuit, sorting_cost to return the cost of that circuit, and collision_average to return a heuristic estimate for the number of collisions found by sorting two lists under a limit on the collision distance; this limit is the WI parameter in Section 5.11.
+Many components of the attacks and analyses inside CAT are already provided as general-purpose subroutines, such as sorting to build a sorting circuit, sorting\cost to return the cost of that circuit, and collision\average to return a heuristic estimate for the number of collisions found by sorting two lists under a limit on the collision distance; this limit is the WI parameter in Section 7.11.

-3.4.
-Formalizing the problem.
+4.4.
+Formalizing problems.
 A problem is formalized in CAT as a function psgen that, given a parameter list, returns a pair (P, s), where each of P and s is a bit vector of length determined by the parameter list.
-A problem is also accompanied by functions params (used inside problemparams) and num{inputs, outputs} (which are used as explained in Appendix K).
+A problem is also accompanied by functions params (used inside problemparams) and num{inputs,outputs} (which are used as explained in Section 9).